develodesign/vsf-payment-paypal/README.md

-# Vue Storefront PayPal Payment Extension
+# This is the PayPal Payment module for Vue Storefront

 PayPal Payment module for [vue-storefront](https://github.com/DivanteLtd/vue-storefront), by [Develo Design](https://www.develodesign.co.uk).